Jim Thorpe reinstated as sole winner for 1912 Olympic golds

 World Athletics, the governing body of track and field, has also agreed to amend its records, the IOC said.

+“We are so grateful this nearly 110-year-old injustice has finally been corrected, and there is no confusion about the most remarkable athlete in history,” said Nedra Darling, the organization co-founder and citizen of the Prairie Band Potawatomi Nation.

+As the first Native American to win an Olympic gold medal for the United States, Thorpe “has inspired our people for generations,” said Fawn Sharp, president of the National Congress of American Indians.

-Thorpe tripled the score of his nearest competitor in the pentathlon and had 688 more points than the second-place finisher in the decathlon.
+In Stockholm, Thorpe tripled the score of his nearest competitor in the pentathlon and had 688 more points than the second-placed finisher in the decathlon.

 During the closing ceremony, King Gustav V told Thorpe: “Sir, you are the greatest athlete in the world.”